scoutchorton/BibleThoughts/README.md

 **Changed Features**

- - BibleThoughts now takes advantage of JavaScript features learned since last update, like string templates, `for(item in array) {}`, and `location.hash`.
+ - BibleThoughts now takes advantage of JavaScript features learned since last update, like string templates, `for(item of array) {}`, and `location.hash`.

 **Removed Features**